Juniperus phoenicea: Uses

 Juniper berries are used as a seasoning in cooking or in alcoholic beverages, particularly to flavor gin.
 Juniper berries have also been used in traditional medicine for different conditions, although there is no high-quality clinical evidence that it has any effect.
 Although extracts of juniper berries or wood tar have been used as an aroma – particularly for cosmetics – the safety of using ointments manufactured from J. phoenicea and related species has not been adequately demonstrated, according to a 2001 review.
 Juniper extracts used topically may cause skin allergic reactions, and should be avoided during pregnancy.

 The tree's essential oil is especially rich in the tricyclic sesquiterpene thujopsene.
-The heartwood contains an estimated 2.2% of thujopsene.
+The heartwood contains an estimated 2.2% of thujopsene; this explains the superior natural durability of the wood itself.
 The biochemist Jarl Runeburg noted in 1960 that J. phoenicea appears to be the most convenient source of thujopsene so far encountered."
 Juniper wood is used for small manufactured objects and inlay works in carpentry, and in building construction in Africa where it is mainly used for fuel and producing charcoal.